GaiaUniversal

 For misting we like using distilled water as it leaves the enclosure glass clean from limescale.

-Crested geckos aren't really stinky though they can make a mess by pooping in their water bowl, leaving wee and skid marks on the sides and walking all over their food and smearing it about.
+Crested geckos aren't too stinky though they can make a mess by pooping in their water bowl, leaving wee and skid marks on the sides of their enclosure, and walk all over their food and smearing it about.
 This is all easy enough to spot clean though!
-If you have soil substrate, with spot cleaning you only really need to deep clean once every 3-4 weeks
+If you have soil substrate, with spot cleaning you only really need to deep clean once e

-Crested geckos aren't really stinky though they can make a mess by pooping in their water bowl, leaving wee and skid marks on the sides and walking all over their food and smearing it about.
+Crested geckos aren't too stinky though they can make a mess by pooping in their water bowl, leaving wee and skid marks on the sides of their enclosure, and walk all over their food and smearing it about.
 This is all easy enough to spot clean though!
-If you have soil substrate, with spot cleaning you only really need to deep clean once every 3-4 weeks.
-Changing paper-towel regularly is vital though as with high humidity requirements it can mould pretty easily.
-With bio-active enclosures, you will still need to spot clean some areas and the sides of your enclosure.
+If you have soil substrate, with spot cleaning you only really need to deep clean once every 2-4 weeks.
+Changing paper-towel more regularly is vital though as with high humidity requirements it can mould pretty easily.
+With bio-active enclosures, you will still need to spot clean some areas where your clean up crew can't reach and clean the sides of your enclosure.

 Crested geckos come in a array of different temperaments and personalities.